 The University will:

-- offer guaranteed entry to most USC degrees upon successful completion of two courses as part of the Headstart program, where the student has also successfully completed Year 12 *
+- offer guaranteed entry to most UniSC degrees upon successful completion of two or more courses as part of the Headstart program, where the student has also successfully completed Year 12 *

-- provide Headstart students with the rights, privileges and responsibilities granted to other USC students
+- provide Headstart students with the rights, privileges and responsibilities granted to other UniSC students

 - provide feedback to schools about student progress and results